 As a ‘rule of thumb’, 1.5 times the nominal capacity should be allowed for transformerless UPSs, and three times the nominal air conditioning running capacity should be allowed for the air conditioning.

-An experienced standby power supplier, such as Kohler Uninterruptible Power, can advise on the right choice of UPS and generator, and how to combine these into an optimally-balanced solution.
+An experienced standby power supplier, such as KOHLER Uninterruptible Power, can advise on the right choice of UPS and generator, and how to combine these into an optimally-balanced solution.
+Contact us here to find out more.